allegro/allegro.tech/_posts/2020-08-10-testing-react-applications.md

 ### Component with Redux

 Complex projects written in React are very common.
-When an application consists not of several, but of several dozen or even several hundred components, there is almost always a problem with managing the state.
+When an application consists not of several, but of dozens or even hundreds components, there is almost always a problem with managing the state.
-One solution is to use [Redux](https://redux.js.org/), a state management library for JavaScript applications.
+One solution is to use [Redux](https://redux.js.org/), a predictable state container for JavaScript applications.

-For those unfamiliar with Redux, let's say that it is a kind of box with the state of our application.
-Each component can retrieve any value from this box and change any value in this box when it is needed.
+In other words, Redux is an application data-flow architecture, because it maintains the state of an application in a single immutable tree object.
+This object can’t be changed directly, only using actions and reducers which create a new object.

 Below you can see the implementation of the previous component adapted to work with Redux.

 ```jsx